 - Headings that target keywords

-Google will only rank your content if it provides helpful and beneficial information about your target keyword.
+Google will only rank your content if it provides helpful information about your target keyword.

 7. Website age

 Your website age makes a difference in how it ranks.
 Most sites need time to establish themselves as trustworthy and reliable, which helps Google find and rank your pages.
 This step is where the expertise and experience come into play.